Securities

 What happened

 Overall market saw modest gains, with the SPX500 up +0.44% and NASDAQ COMP rising +0.54%.
 Within megacap tech, Amazon (AMZN) demonstrated notable strength, climbing +1.44%, supported by discussions around its diversified growth engines including e-commerce, AWS, and advertising, alongside its ventures into autonomous driving.
 NVIDIA (NVDA) posted a smaller gain of +0.14%, even as the semiconductor sector (SMH) outperformed the broader market.
-Broader sentiment suggests continued investor interest in AI, with a significant portion of investors holding AI-related stocks.
-Key players like Alphabet and Amazon are committing substantial capital expenditure towards AI infrastructure.
+That same-session gap matters for tape psychology: NVIDIA’s muted move sits in contrast to sharper semiconductor-led bursts—e.g. AMD’s +7.8% risk-on session we covered separately—so read megacap AI as rotation and correlation, not one velocity for every semi name (AMD analysis — AI demand & tape).
+Broader sentiment suggests continued investor interest in AI; hyperscalers continue large AI infrastructure commitments.

 Why it matters